claytonjwong/The-ART-of-Dynamic-Programming/README.md

 >
 [-Mr. Rogers](https://en.wikipedia.org/wiki/Fred_Rogers)

 A significant amount of time and mental resources are necessary to begin understanding dynamic programming.
-Thus, DP is best approached as a "marathon", not a "sprint".
+Thus, DP is best approached as a "marathon", not a "sprint."
 Two key building blocks towards a basic understanding of DP are [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) and [mathematical induction](https://en.wikipedia.org/wiki/Mathematical_induction).

 **Note:** When I mention "recursive stack unwinding" below, what I mean is "frames popping off the recursive [call stack](https://en.wikipedia.org/wiki/Call_stack)".
 And I imagine a similarity between this action and stepping down the stairs one-by-one, followed by stepping back up the stairs  one-by-one in reverse.
 Stepping down the stairs would be equivalent to the recursive function being invoked as a subroutine of itself.
 And stepping back up the stairs would be equivalent to the recursive function invocations exiting their subroutines as the base case(s) are reached.